 This is a sponsored article on behalf of Deliveroo.

 This little tapas bar in King’s Cross uses carefully selected ingredients.
-The potato tortilla is made with Burford Brown eggs from the superlative Clarence Court for example, and the Asturian rib eye steak comes from 6-8 year old ex-milking cows.
-There’s some top Iberico ham on offer of course, and we struggle to think of anything better than having a selection of this delivered directly to our door.
+The potato tortilla is made with Old Cotswold Legbar eggs from the superlative Clarence Court for example, and there’s some top Iberico ham on offer of course.
+We struggle to think of anything better than having a selection of this delivered directly to our door.
 Perhaps a bottle of cava on the side as well.

 When Chicken Shop came onto the scene they did something genuinely unique — cooking and serving chicken in a casual environment and doing it well, but not frying it.
 The chickens are spun slowly on a rotisserie, dripping with juice, the skin crisp and taut.
 Their hot sauces are house-made and the hottest one is truly addictive, adding just enough heat and vinegar to keep you coming back for more.
-We’re also big fans of their avocado and butter lettuce salad, which despite the first ingredient, feels very British: soft, reserved and well dressed.
+We’re also big fans of their butter lettuce salad, which feels very British: soft, reserved and well dressed.

 Iberia – Authentic Georgian